ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/fa-common/fa-common.md

 ## Task 2: Create WebCenter Content Grant Webservice

-1. To enter the application composer where you\'ll be making your WebCenter Content integration changes, click **Tools** in the upper left corner of the page and then select **Application Composer** from the drop-down list.
+1. To enter the application composer where you will be making your WebCenter Content integration changes, click **Tools** in the upper left corner of the page and then select **Application Composer** from the drop-down list.

    ![This image shows Application Composer Menu](images/app-composer.png "Application Composer Menu")